Shelly and Stuart Topham at Infinity Coffee, Helderberg Nature Reserve

-How Infinity Coffee at Helderberg Nature Reserve used Lekka to turn occasional visitors into regulars — and what the data revealed about their customers.
+How Infinity Coffee at Helderberg Nature Reserve used Lekka to turn occasional visitors into regulars — and what their early results reveal about loyalty for mobile businesses.

 Infinity Coffee, Somerset West